Homer Alfred Neal

 Department of Physics

 BIOGRAPHYIn 1981 Homer A. Neal was named provost and professor of physics at the State University of New York at Stony Brook.
 His skill as an academic administrator and his passion for intellectual excellence have already advanced the high goals of that campus.
-He continues to probe the frontiers of high-energy physics with his research and to influence the flow of the nation's scientific resources.
+He continued to probe the frontiers of high-energy physics with his research and to influence the flow of the nation's scientific resources.

 Born in a small Kentucky town, Homer Neal graduated from the twelfth grade in a class of nine at the same segregated school he entered in the first grade.
 Driven by his curiosity and encouraged by his family, he found a window to a wider world when, as a boy of twelve, he built a radio receiver and transmitter and was able to communicate with other "hams" around the world.
 This experience stimulated a brilliant mind and created a thirst for knowledge that evolved into the disciplined quest of a scientist.
 Entering Indiana University at sixteen years of age, he grasped the promise of scholarship and earned a baccalaureate degree in physics in three years.
 With the help of a John Hay Whitney Fellowship, he continued his studies at the University of Michigan.
 He conducted his doctoral thesis research on how the proton spin parameter changes as a result of a collision with another proton at high energies.
 He completed requirements for the Ph.D. at the University of Michigan in 1966 and, through research, began the long journey toward mastery of his chosen area of scholarship.
 A National Science Foundation fellowship made possible post-doctoral studies in high-energy physics at the European Organization for Nuclear Research (CERN) in Geneva, and, at twenty-four, Dr. Neal was admitted to the stimulating fellowship of the world's foremost physicists.